xamarin/Xamarin.Auth/GettingStarted.md

 		}
 	}

-(Since we presented the UI, it's up to us to dimiss it too.)

 All the information gathered from a successful authentication is stored in the `Account` property of the `Completed` event args.